ress059/ecu/doc/timer_h/index.rst

 In the example above, the conversion macro returns an :ecudoxygen:`ecu_tick_t` value.
 The module defines this type to store timer ticks in case it has to change in the future.
+**It is guaranteed this type will always be unsigned.**

 Currently :ecudoxygen:`ecu_tick_t` is an **unsigned int**.
-The C standard dictates that int is the natural size suggested by the architecture of the execution environment.
+The C standard dictates that "int is the natural size suggested by the architecture of the execution environment."
 In other words, it suggests that int is the word-size of the target.

-This module is driven by a user's hardware timer.
-Its elapsed ticks is fed into :ecudoxygen:`ecu_tlist_service() <ecu_tlist_service>`.
+This module is driven by a user's hardware timer, whose elapsed ticks is fed into :ecudoxygen:`ecu_tlist_service() <ecu_tlist_service>`.
 On almost all microcontrollers, a timer's tick width is less than or equal to its word-size.
 I.e. a 32-bit microcontroller may have 8-bit timers, 16-bit timers, and 32-bit timers, but usually not 64-bit timers.
-An unsigned int type best matches this pattern since it is implementation-defined and, in almost all cases, will be the word-size of the target platform.
+An unsigned int type best matches this pattern since in almost all cases, it will be the word-size of the target platform.

 Timer List Representation